lyledwin/cyber-projects/README.md

 4. Log Analyzer:
 Developed a python script that automatically parses auth.log files on Linux, extracting essential information from the log file that could indicate a potential security breach in the network.
 The information extracted include details on adding and deleting users, changes in user passwords and the use of sudo and su command.

+5. Network Security Assessment:
+Developed a bash script to automate the enumeration stage of pentesting on a network through the use of nmap, hydra and nmap NSE scripts.
+The open ports, service versions, weak passwords and potential vulnerabilities of the network can be found.
+This allows users to quickly identify areas of the network that are vulnerable to exploitation.